lucaromagnoli/dataservice/source/examples/browser_scraper/infinite_scroll.rst

            script = f.read()
        await page.evaluate(script)

-Instead of adding the JavaScript code directly to the `actions` coroutine, we can create a separate file `scroll_to_bottom.js` and read the content from the file.
+Instead of adding the JavaScript code directly to the `actions` coroutine, we can create a separate file `scroll_to_bottom.js` that implements an immediately invoked function expression (IIFE).

 .. literalinclude:: ../../../examples/scraper/scroll_to_bottom.js
     :language: javascript